-In the CPU the following terms shall have the meanings described below:
+In the CPU the following capitalized terms shall have the meanings described below:

-- "Adverse Effect" has the same meaning as in the Act; namely, - (a) impairment of the quality of the natural environment for any use that can be made of it, - (b) injury or damage to property or to plant or animal life, - (c) harm or material discomfort to any person, - (d) an adverse effect on the health of any person, - (e) impairment of the safety of any person, - (f) rendering any property or plant or animal life unfit for human use, - (g) loss of enjoyment of normal use of property, and - (h) interference with the normal conduct of business;
+- "Adverse Effect" has the same meaning as in the Act; namely, - (a) impairment of the quality of the natural environment for any use that can be made of it, - (b) injury or damage to property or to plant or animal life, - (c) harm or material discomfort to any person, - (d) an adverse effect on the health of any person, - (e) impairment of the safety of any person, - (f) rendering any property or plant or animal life unfit for human use, - (g) loss of enjoyment of normal use of property, and - (h) interference with the normal conduct of business.

-"Applicable Site Condition Standards" and "ASCS" means soil and groundwater that meets the soil or groundwater criteria identified in Table 2: Full Depth Generic Site Condition Standards in a Potable Ground Water Condition (coarse textured soils) (industrial, commercial and community use) of the Soil, Ground Water and Sediment Standards for Use under Part XV.1 of the Act published by the Ministry and dated April 15, 2011;
+"Applicable Site Condition Standards" and "ASCS" means soil and groundwater that meets the soil or groundwater criteria identified in Table 9: Generic Site Condition Standards for Use within 30 m of a Water Body in a Non-Potable Ground Water Condition (coarse textured soils; parkland property use) of the Soil, Ground Water and Sediment Standards for Use under Part XV.1 of the Act published by the Ministry and dated April 15, 2011.